elliebartling/portfolio/blog/07-16-cms-less-and-it-feels-so-right.md

-# CMS-less, and it feels great.
+# A Blog-Aware-ish Single Page App with Vue.js and Bear App
 * front-end dev
 * productivity